adila01/banking-api/README.md

 [FR-013] Retrieve a list of incoming transfers for a particular bank account [FR-014] Retrieve details on a particular outgoing transfer
 ```

+**Exercise 2: API definition**
+Based on the identified resources and operations, start working on a more elaborate API design.
+You may start using a formal API modeling language such as [RAML](http://raml.org).
+Create an actual API definition in the [Anypoint API Designer](https://www.mulesoft.com/platform/api/anypoint-designer), [API Workbench](http://apiworkbench.com/)  or any other text editor of choice.
+Use the identified resources and operations as a starting point and add the following elements:
+* Documentation/API descriptions
+* Mediatypes
+* HTTP response types
+* Sample responses

+**Exercise 2: API refinement**
+The last part of this exercise consists of refactoring the API design you created in the previous steps into a full­fledged RAML API:
+* Identify possible   traits  (reusable behavioural elements).
+Think of applying paging to large sets of data or searching options.
+Try to refactor code duplicates into reusable elements.
+* Identify data types and data models.
+Assume all data will be in JSON format.
+Provide examples in JSON and define   resourcetypes.
+* Review the structure and hierarchy of your API.
+Apply design recommendations and best practices.